Physics-Information-Aided Kriging: Constructing Covariance Functions using Stochastic Simulation Models: Conclusion

 \section{Conclusion}

 In this work, we propose the PhIK method, where the mean and covariance function in the GP model are computed from a partially known physical model of the states.
 We also propose a novel MLMC estimate of the covariance function that, in combination with the standard MLMC estimate of the mean, leads to significant cost reduction in estimating statistics compared to the standard MC method.
-The resulting statistics in PhIK is non-stationary as can be expected for states of many physical systems due to nonhomogenous initial conditions, boundary conditions, etc. This is different from the standard ``data-driven'' Kriging, where the mean and kernel are estimated from data only and usually requires an assumption of stationarity.
-In addition, PhIK avoids the need for estimating hyperparameters in the covariance function, which can be a costly optimization problem.
+The resulting statistics in PhIK is non-stationary as can be expected for states of many physical systems due to their intrinsic inhomogeneity.
+This is different from the standard ``data-driven'' Kriging, where the mean and kernel are estimated from data only and usually requires an assumption of stationarity.
+In addition, PhIK avoids the need for estimating hyperparameters in the covariance function, which can be a challenging optimization problem.

 We prove that PhIK preserves the physical knowledge if it is in the form of a deterministic linear operator.
 We also provide an upper error bound in the PhIK prediction in the presence of numerical errors.
-These theoretical results indicate that the accuracy of PhIK prediction depends on the physical model's accuracy ($\Vert\bm y-\bm\mu\Vert_2$), numerical error ($\epsilon$) the physical model's stochastic properties, and the selection of observation locations ($\Vert\tensor C^{-1}\Vert_2$).

-We demonstrate that an active learning algorithm in combination with PhIK suggests very different locations for new observations than the data-driven Kriging and results in significantly more accurate predictions with reduced uncertainty.
+These theoretical results indicate that the accuracy of PhIK prediction depends on the physical model's accuracy ($\Vert\bm y-\bm\mu\Vert_2$), numerical error ($\epsilon$) the physical model's stochastic properties, and the selection of observation locations ($(\Vert\tensor C+\alpha\tensor I)^{-1}\Vert_2$).
+We demonstrate that an active learning algorithm in combination with PhIK suggests very different locations for new observations than the data-driven Kriging and has the potential to result in significantly more accurate predictions with reduced uncertainty using fewer measurements.
 Other Kriging methods, e.g., university Kriging, may perform better than ordinary Kriging.
 However, such methods require non-stationary mean or kernel with larger numbers of hyperparameters, which adds to the difficulty of the optimization problem in identifying these hyperparameters.